system76/docs/_articles/password.md

 sudo vgchange -ay
 ```

-Take note as to what the volume group is called, suubstituting the correct info into this command.
+Take note as to what the volume group is called, substituting the correct info into this command.
 Make sure that '-root' is on the end:

 ```
 sudo mount /dev/mapper/data-root /mnt